Can I Lose My House Due to an At-Fault Car Accident?

 What if I am sued for more than my insurance coverage?

 Insurance protects people from lawsuit payouts.
-However, your insurance doesn’t cover the amount awarded in the judgment.
-You may have to make additional payments to cover the judgment in that case.
+However, if your insurance doesn’t cover the amount awarded in the judgment, you may have to make additional payments to cover the judgment in that case.
 The plaintiff can also go after your unprotected assets to recover the amount owed.
 You may also face criminal charges if you don’t have the state’s required amount of PIP insurance.

 Am I required to provide a financial affidavit after a car accident?